 It’s essential you finish your round of antibiotics, even if you feel great after a few days.
 If you don’t, the infection may come back stronger than before.

-Can I Nurse With Mastitis?
+Can I Breastfeed With Mastitis?

 These are good questions to ask — you always want to be aware of how changes in your body may negatively impact your little one.
 However, breastfeeding while you have mastitis is completely safe.

 As previously stated, continuing to nurse or pump is essential for treating mastitis.

 In severe cases of mastitis, nursing your baby may be too excruciating.